datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 Since the raw data are reproducibly prepared in BIDS standard we can now go further an conduct an analysis.
-For this example, we will implement a very basic first-level GLM analysis using `FSL <http://fsl.fmrib.ox.ac.uk/>`__ that runs in a few minutes.
+For this example, we will implement a very basic first-level GLM analysis using `FSL <http://fsl.fmrib.ox.ac.uk/>`__ that takes only a few minutes to run.
 As before, we will capture all provenance: inputs, computational environments, code, and outputs.

 Following the YODA principles [#f2]_, the analysis is set up in a new dataset, with the input dataset ``localizer_scans`` as a subdataset: